simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 `BLDCMotor` and `StepperMotor` classes provide monitoring functionality.
 For enabling the monitoring feature make sure you call `motor.useMonitoring()` with the `Serial` port instance you want to output to.
 It uses `Serial` class to output motor initialization status during the `motor.init()` function, as well as in `motor.initFOC()` function.

-If you are interested to output motors state variables in real-time (even though it will impact the performance - writing the Serial port is slow!) add the `motor.monitor()` function call to the Arduino `loop()` function.
+If you are interested in outputting motors state variables in real-time (even though it will impact the performance - writing the Serial port is slow!) add the `motor.monitor()` function call to the Arduino `loop()` function.

 ```cpp
 #include <SimpleFOC.h>